biswa2210/PROJECT-2-UEMK/README.md

 └── algo-visualize-loginsignup
 ```
 ## Making :point_down:
-It has been created using advance JavaScript, advance CSS3, SCSS, ReactJS, advance HTML5, Vercel, Firebase, Chat Engine XDK, nodejs and Formik.
+I have created using advance JavaScript, advance CSS3, SCSS, ReactJS, advance HTML5, Vercel, Firebase, Chat Engine XDK, nodejs and Formik.
 It is fully responsive.<br>
 I have used @mediascreens for making it responsive.
 I have used [nodejs](https://nodejs.org) and [vercel](https://vercel.com).<br>
 I have used blob effect in css and [svg](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) in the main page.<br>
 For references for algorithms I have used [geeksforgeeks](https://www.geeksforgeeks.org/) and [wikipedia](https://www.wikipedia.org/).<br>